JRodez/slagit/README.rst

 Pull/Push sharelatex project from/to GIT

-The code is currently under development.
+The code is currently experimental and under development.
-In the current version we assume the project structure is stable between the remote and local environment (no creation/deletion of files)
+Use it with caution.

 Installation